phonexicum/phonexicum.github.io/phonexicum/jaxsnoop.md

 **Comparing hierarchical information**:

 1. ***Basic idea***: Generate edit graph for two sequences needed to be compared.
-Shortest path from top-left corner to bottom-right, will reflect minimul edit sequence (insert, delete, update) between given sequences.
+Shortest path from top-left corner to bottom-right, will reflect minimal edit sequence (insert, delete, update) between given sequences.
 This algorithm can be easily adapted for comparing trees: rooted, ordered and labeled trees.

     * Article with description of algorithm for basic idea: